-Eligible school-aged children should receive their COVID-19 vaccine as soon as possible so they are fully vaccinated for the school year.
-The New York State Department of Health urges all eligible New Yorkers, including school-aged adolescents 12 years and older, to get their free COVID-19 vaccine as soon as possible to protect themselves, their loved ones, and their communities.
+The New York State Department of Health urges all eligible New Yorkers, including children and adolescents 5 years and older, to get their free COVID-19 vaccine as soon as possible so they are fully vaccinated and protected against the virus.
 Find a vaccine provider.

 - COVID-19 vaccines are safe, effective, and free.

-- COVID-19 vaccines have been used under the most intensive safety monitoring in U.S. history, which includes studies in adolescents.
+- COVID-19 vaccines have undergone – and will continue to undergo – the most intensive safety monitoring in U.S. history.

 - Your child may get a COVID-19 vaccine and other vaccines at the same visit or at separate visits without any waiting period between vaccines.

 - Tell the doctor or nurse about any allergies your child may have.